 4. Find a venue and decide on the date

 If your heart is set on a particular venue, check the available dates.
 If you want a certain date, find a venue with that date available.
 Choose a venue with a comprehensive package to save planning time.
-An all-inclusive package with catering is even better.
+A package with catering is even better.

 5. Give notice in your area and book the registrar for your quick wedding